Dependencies

 "When the Gods wish to punish us, they answer our prayers." – Oscar Wilde

 For decades, the idea of code reuse was merely a dream.
-The idea that code could be written once, packaged into a library and re-used across many different applications was an ideal, only realized for a few standard libraries and for corporate in-house tools.
+The idea that code could be written once, packaged into a library, and reused across many different applications was an ideal, realized only for a few standard libraries and for corporate in-house tools.

-1: With the notable exception of C and C++, where package management remains somewhat fragmented.
+With the notable exception of C and C++, where package management remains somewhat fragmented.